Knight at HOME at the Movies

 studio's two-dimension features but hey, they don't make 'em for me and kids today want exactly what you see on this

-The Little Mermaid, coming later this year, the late 80s triumph that reignited
+page.
+Maybe if the Special Edition release of The Little Mermaid, coming later this year, the late 80s triumph that reignited

 Disney's 2-D division sells big, we'll see another rebirth of the format at the Mouse House.
 Until then, we can look forward